saasquatch/program-tools/packages/program-dev-cli/README.md

 Take a diff between the local program and the remote program

 Flags:
-- `--code-only` Only show the code diff
+- `-c --code-only` Only show the code diff
-- `--schema-only` Only show the schema diff
+- `-s --schema-only` Only show the schema diff
-- `--production` Use the production Webtask/Contentful files for the diff instead.
+- `-p --production` Use the production Webtask/Contentful files for the diff instead.
 This will NOT make any changes to the production files

+Example: `pdcli diff referralProgram.js -pc`

 #### `deploy`
 Deploy a program.
 Pass the Webtask Javascript file as the argument

 Flags
-- `--code-only` Only deploy the code
+- `-c --code-only` Only deploy the code
-- `--schema-only` Only deploy the schema
+- `-s --schema-only` Only deploy the schema

 Example: `pdcli deploy myProgram.js`